biggsean/chef_cookbook_ga_haproxy/README.md

 Cookbook Name ga_haproxy
 =========

-This is a very basic install and configuration of haproxy, supporting multiple instances of haproxy.o
+This is a very basic install and configuration of haproxy, supporting multiple instances of haproxy.

 It configures haproxy to load with multiple configuration files.
 * /etc/haproxy/_instance_.cfg          # Global configurations